Practicall Teamλ︎

 Practicalli founding principle

-Practicalli is the result of many years "learning by teaching" in the community.
-The majority of learning was around Clojure and development tooling.
+Practicalli is the result of many years "learning by teaching" in the community and commercial training for several consulting companies.

 Visionλ︎